 - Ongoing interaction.
 Given the influence wielded by customers (see the Yelp statistic above), it stands to reason that using social media to build rapport with clients would be a valuable tool.
 Reading and responding to comments, acknowledging criticism, and being openly grateful for praise shows that restaurants are not only listening to customers but also giving their opinions weight.

 Interior Design for the Sake of Instagram

-Author bio: Fabio Tantaro is Director of Marketing at Specifi, a global foodservice specification platform.
-Since joining the team in 2011, Tantaro has utilized his graphic and design skills to deliver creative solutions for the company’s branding, messaging and event strategy.
+Author bio: Fabio Tantaro is the Director of Marketing at Specifi, a global food service specification platform.
+Since joining the team in 2011, Tantaro has utilized his graphic and design skills to deliver creative solutions for the company’s branding, messaging, and event strategy.